seapoe1809/DarnaVersion1/README.md

               $python3 setup_darna.py

-That should take you to step c as below
+That should take you to step c as below.
+If for some reason, you have to re-run setup_darna.py, please delete folder 'Health_server' and rerun the command above.

 b) This starts docker containers  and also creates a folder data on your computer /home/darnahi/ that will serve as your external drive to store your files as part of Nextcloud instance.
  ##Important: If umbrel is running, the ports conflict.
 So ideal would be to use the native nextcloud app on umbrel

+c) Now go to your web browser at "https://<your-ip-address>:8080: to complete the rest of installation.
+This step needs some patience as the initial step could be finicky.
+The main reason is to set it up so that you can access nextcloud on your computer from outside your home.
-c) Now go to your web browser at https://<your-ip-address>:8080 to complete the rest of installation.
-You could get your ip_address from $ifconfig.
-Follow instructions on your webpage.
-Remember to save your seed phrase in a text file.
+  i) You could get your ip_address from $ifconfig. ii} Follow instructions on your webpage. iii) Remember to save your seed phrase in a text file.

 d) You should port forward 443 in your router.
 Steps are explained well by nextcloud.
 Login to your router.
 Usually instructions are at base of your router.
 Goto advanced settings and add port forward 443 (both TCP/UDP) to your device IP addr; Make sure you select 443 for bothe external and internal and save.